ceasedfonts/PicReco/README.md

 If you want to build upon this code and are using VS Code, like I do, you can use the configuration inside the launch.json in this repository to use the VS Code debugger to debug your streamlit apps.

+To run this app, use:
+`streamlit run YOUR_APP_NAME.py`
+in your terminal

 ## Understanding Google's ViT Model

 Google's ViT (Vision Transformer) is a sophisticated image understanding program.
 Imagine it as a bright student that excels at comprehending images.
 Let's break down how it works: